ARIZONA 14 DAYS

 Stay hydrated.
 The Park Service warns that you need 2 liters of water per 90 minutes while you’re hiking.

-Bananas, granola bars, trail mix or good old raisins and peanuts make handy and convenient snacks.
+Bananas, granola bars, trail mix, or simple raisins and peanuts are handy, convenient snacks.

 Warning Signs and Symptoms of Heat-Related Illness should be understood by every hiker.